On the complexity of unique quantum witnesses and quantum approximate counting: Quantum approximate counting versus Quantum approximate counting versus QMA

 \subsection{Verifying a unique state in an energy window satisfying ETH}

 Given a local Hamiltonian $H$ on $n$ qubits, in this section, we give a protocol that uniquely accepts a specific state in a known energy window around $e_0$ satisfying certain properties that will be instantiated by ETH.
-The energy window has width $\Delta$ around $e_0$, where $\Delta$ is chosen such that any eigenstate in this window has a constant amplitude of staying in the window after the operators in the Hypothesis \ref{ETH} are applied.
-It suffices, for instance to choose $\Delta:=\Delta_{RMT}/2 = \Omega\left(\frac{1}{\poly(n)}\right)$ whenever the density of states is smooth enough (see \Cref{as:smooth}).